OsamaSayegh/discourse-tab-bar-theme/README.md

 The tab bar will **only** show to **logged-in** users on **mobile** devices.

-Out of the box, the theme includes 6 tabs and 5 are enabled.
+This theme comes with 6 tabs.
+5 of them are enabled out of the box.

-Included tabs are:
+Tabs are:

 1. Homepage (enabled)
 2. Profile (enabled)